Advocate: Everyone is a champion for change

 - Oppose all predatory loan products that disproportionately affect low-income families.

-- Increase statewide emphasis on wellness, incorporating population-level prevention programing that promotes health of body and mind, especially for seniors.
+- Increase statewide emphasis on wellness, incorporating population-level prevention programming that promotes health of body and mind, especially for seniors.

 - Increase access to primary, dental and mental health care services and chemical dependency treatment for underserved populations.